ManyaJ04/BMW_Sales_Analysis/README.md

 - Consistent annual revenue generation

 BMW’s dataset clearly highlights long-term stability and growth opportunity across regions.

----

-## ⭐ If you found this project useful, please consider starring the repository!

 For suggestions, collaborations, or feedback — feel free to reach out!